akfite/fast-primitive-shapes/README.md

 ```
 Let's take a look at what we get: ![](doc/workspace.jpg)

 Our meshgrid of x & y points results in a 10x10 grid, or 100 points in total.
-Calling [fps.circle](+fps/circle.m) on those arrays will therefore request the data required to plot 100 circles.
+Calling [fps.circle](+fps/circle.m) on those arrays will request the data required to plot 100 circles.
 In `xdata` and `ydata`, that's why they both have 100 columns; each column encodes the data for a separate circle.
 The rows index the datapoints that compose each circle.
-They each have 102 elements because by default `fps.circle` uses N=100, with an extra vertex to close the shape and a `NaN` at the end as the line break.
+They each have 102 elements because by default `fps.circle` uses a [regular polygon](./+fps/regular_polygon.m) with 100 sides, with an extra vertex to close the shape and a `NaN` at the end as the line break.

 If these arrays are passed as-is to `plot` or `line`, it works similarly to plotting the shapes one-by-one in a loop; i.e. MATLAB iterates over each column and plots them as a separate object.
-This is effectively the same as calling `plot` in a loop, which is relatively slow both because of the repeated calls to `plot` and because it results in a separate line object added to the axis for each circle.
+This is effectively the same as calling `plot` in a loop, which is slow both because of the repeated calls to `plot` and because it results in a separate line object added to the axis for each circle.
 It looks like this:
 ```
 % slow!
 plot(xdata, ydata)